-21. Whilst Branch funds are held by the individual Branch and used by the individual Branch, under Charity Commission rules the funds are accountable by the RAA and Artillery House must declare the Branch funds in the RAA's annual accounts.
-Additional Instructions concerning the management of accounts and the financial controls that are to be put in place are at Annex A.

-22. Title of Account.
-Each branch is to keep an account entitled "......
+- 21. Whilst Branch funds are held by the individual Branch and used by the individual Branch, under Charity Commission rules the funds are accountable by the RAA and Artillery House must declare the Branch funds in the RAA's annual accounts.
+Additional Instructions concerning the management of accounts and the financial controls that are to be put in place are at Annex A. Members should be aware that "Branch Funds" legally belong to the Association and may only be used to further the objects of the charity.
+(See Part 1 Para 3). - 22.
+Title of Account.
+Each branch is to keep an account entitled ".......
 Branch RAA".
 Whilst Branches may wish to open a savings account they should inform Artillery House of the name and account number of their accounts and who the signatories are when opening an account.
 It should be in the same bank as their current account.
-Other than an interest earning deposit account no other form of investments may be opened or undertaken.
+Other than an interest earning deposit account no other form of investments may be opened or undertaken. - 23.
+Overdrafts.

-23. Overdrafts.
 The Branch Committee is responsible for ensuring that the accounts are always in credit and for making good any losses.
-Overdrafts are not to be authorised.

-24. Signing Cheques.
-Each cheque is to be signed by two Members of the Committee, one of whom must be the Treasurer.
+Overdrafts are not to be authorised. - 24.
+Signing Cheques.
+Each cheque is to be signed by two Members of the Committee, one of whom must-should be the Treasurer.
 The primary signatory will be the Branch Chairman.
-The Branch Secretary may be approved as an alternative signatory.

-25. Members' Subscriptions.
+The Branch Secretary or an Assistant Treasurer may be approved as an alternative signatory.
+Alternative signatories should only be used in emergencies or in the unavoidable absence of the Chairman and Treasurer. - 25.
+Members' Subscriptions.
 The subscriptions of all Members are to be recorded in the accounts (Details may be held electronically but must be capable of being produced in hard copy as part of the annual accounts).